romainbellande/t3-poc/README.md

 - [ ] Implement Pulumi deployment
 - [ ] Implement Logs (JSON and pretty)
 - [ ] Implement env injection thanks to infisical cli

+I wanted to implement Kysely as query builder, combined with Drizzle but there is [this issue](https://github.com/drizzle-team/drizzle-orm/issues/4029), which is a complete blocker.

 ## Usefull links